FxMorin/dateTag-DnsPhishingPrevention/README.md

 `URL` should be the url which you want to check

 ### Response
-dateTag currently only responds with either 0, 1, or 2:
+dateTag currently only responds with either 0, or 1:

 0) means that the url is a phishing site, since the dateTag is incorrect.
 This could mean it was badly setup!

 1) means that your url is not a phishing site, and that your dateTag seems to be working well.

-2) means that your dateTag was either not found, or that it contains and empty value.
-Most of the time this is because its a    phishing site & they did not include the dateTag, therfore 2 should be seen as a phishing site unless you are testing.
-A    testing mode will be coming out soon so, 2 will most likley get removed soon and become 0.
+**Testing Mode:** When using testing mode, dateTag will also respond with 2

+2) means that the dateTag was not found or was empty

 ## Examples
 #### Making a post request